 In lead generation and lead management, Pardot offers things like a landing page builder, smart forms, and tools for assisting with organic and paid search, to help open those beginning files on individual customers and get them to start engaging in online marketing activities.
-Later, Pardot offers lead nurturing, lead quality, and different types of task automation, in order to help shepherd leads toward eventual conversion.
+Later, Pardot key features including lead nurturing, lead scoring/grading, lead quality, and different types of task automation, in order to help move leads to conversion.

-In terms of sales alignment, real-time alerts and activity tracking tools help to keep salespeople in the driver’s seat.
+In terms of sales alignment, real-time alerts and activity tracking tools help to keep the sales team in the driver’s seat.

 There is also the concept of getting leads into a digital pipeline, and managing them all of the way through the deal process.